taras-i-fedyk/lunch-places/README.md

 ### Key files overview

-* The business logic layer:
+* In the business logic layer:

   * __biz/data/GeoState__ - a global state to be shared between any interested parties across the app.
 It consists of two elements: the status of determining the current location and the status of searching for lunch places.
 The above statuses include all the relevant information like arguments, results, and error types.